 Recommended by Kara – Destination: Live Life

-Nestled in the foothills of the beautiful Rocky Mountains, Denver, Colorado is a fantastic winter vacation destinations in the USA.
+Nestled in the foothills of the beautiful Rocky Mountains, Denver, Colorado is a fantastic winter vacation in the US.
 Despite being on the smaller side (as far as cities go), the Mile High City, as Denver is lovingly referred to, has many incredible things to do.
 Especially in winter!

 For those who embrace the snow and cold, a short drive to the west will bring some of the best skiing of your life.
 You can base yourself in a great area to stay in Denver, and hit the slopes during the day.

 The closest options include Eldora Mountain, Winter Park, and Arapahoe Basin.
 You can enjoy a variety of winter activities in the mountains beyond skiing – like tubing, snowshoeing, snowmobiling, and more.

 If even thinking of trekking through all that snow has you chilled, don’t worry – there’s plenty to do in the city during winter as well!